Butterflies of North Carolina:

 MapClick on a county for list of all database records for the species in that county.

-DistributionDISTRIBUTION: Throughout the Mountains and Piedmont, plus at least the southern portion of the Coastal Plain.
+DistributionDISTRIBUTION: Throughout the Mountains, and essentially all of the Piedmont, plus at least the southern portion of the Coastal Plain.
 The range in the northern 60% of the Coastal Plain needs study; however, it seems to be absent in most of the northern Coastal Plain.
 (Reference books shading in the range for the entire state are making an error in judgment.)

 AbundanceABUNDANCE: Fairly common in the Mountains, and uncommon to fairly common in the Sandhills; but surprisingly is rare to uncommon in the intervening Piedmont.
 Rare to uncommon in the southern Coastal Plain (outside of the Sandhills), but very rare northward, seemingly absent in the northern Coastal Plain.
 The species is under-reported because of its brief flight period and possibly because of its similarity to other duskywing species.
 Despite its favoring dry and often sandy places, it is more numerous in the Mountains than downstate.